-The lethal dose of Ammonia is 2500-4500 ppm for 30 minutes.
-This will result in a fatality.
+The lethal dose of Ammonia is 2500-4500 ppm for 30 minutes, and this will result in a fatality.

 Where to get smelling salts?

-Smelling salts are not a banned substance in the USA, so they are regularly found on major retailers like Amazon.
+Smelling salts are not banned in the USA, so they are regularly found in major retailers like Amazon.